JaimeBudi/skills-build-applications-w-copilot-agent-mode/.github/steps/1-preparing.md

 ### What is GitHub Copilot agent mode?

 Copilot agent mode can create apps from scratch, refactor across multiple files, write and run tests, and migrate legacy code to modern frameworks.
 It can automatically generate documentation, integrate new libraries, or help answer questions about a complex codebase.
-Copilot agent mode helps you be super-productive by having an AI collaborator that understands the workspace.
+Copilot age[text](.)nt mode helps you be super-productive by having an AI collaborator that understands the workspace.
 It can orchestrate your inner development flow while keeping you in control.

 Copilot agent mode operates in a more autonomous and dynamic manner to achieve the desired outcome.
 To process a request, Copilot loops over the following steps and iterates multiple times as needed: